DartHomewrok-2022/digits_and_numbers/README.md

 ## task10

-  Four-digits number is given, Find the product of the four digits
+  Four-digits number is given, Find the multiple of the four digits

 **Example 1:**